 A Hub for Cultural Expression

 Our vision is to once again turn this Depot into a hub for transportation and activity in the heart of our community.
-With mobility options such as bicycle rentals, a trolley stop, parking for foot traffic, and public restrooms the revitalized Rockport Railroad Depot will serve downtown merchants, art galleries, restaurants, and festival grounds as well as civic core buildings, the museum, education centers, marina, harbor and beach areas of the District.
-The Depot will become a center for displaying performance and historical educational events, exhibits, Farmer’s Markets, unique community meeting space options, and office space.
+With mobility options such as parking for foot traffic and new sidewalks, the revitalized Rockport Railroad Depot serves downtown merchants, art galleries, restaurants, and festival grounds as well as civic core buildings, museums, education centers, marina, harbor and beach areas of the District.
+As the Depot building’s renovations continue, it serves as a center for displaying performance and historical educational events, exhibits, specialty markets, unique community meeting space options, and office space.

 Other Ways To Help